khromalabs/ureddithome/README.md

 ![ureddithome preview](https://raw.githubusercontent.com/khromalabs/ureddithome/master/preview.png)

 Is a very simple project, but very useful to me.
 Hope you like it as well.
+Favourite subreddits can be stored in a bookmark f.e.

 [Try it now!](https://khromalabs.github.io/ureddithome/ureddithome.html)